You want to go horseback riding in Kyrgyzstan and are looking for as much information as possible to prepare your trek?

 What are the risks of travelling on horseback alone?
 How can you avoid them?

-Finally, Florent, can you share with us your most beautiful memory?
+Finally, Florent, can you share your fondest memory with us?

 Conclusion

-If you want to chat with former travellers and/or find fellow travellers, I have created a facebook group in 2018 Travelling to Kyrgyzstan, so don't hesitate to join it and participate.
+If you'd like to chat with former travelers and/or find fellow hikers, in 2018 I created a facebook group traveling to Kyrgyzstan, so don't hesitate to join and participate.

 Hello, Georges, Is it possible to reach you on WhatsApp, Facebook or Instagram, to get more information about horseback riding in Kyrgyzstan?